Opendoor Reviews: Is It a Good Way to Sell Your Home?

 Who Opendoor works best for

-Opendoor may work best for sellers who want to:
+Opendoor works best for sellers who want to:

 Sellers who work with Opendoor typically understand that they are giving up some profit for convenience.
 But do you lose money selling to Opendoor?
 You might: Final offers are often below fair-market value and then are further reduced by the 5% service fee, adjustments based on anticipated repair costs, and 1% closing costs.